appspell/Wild-Scroll/README.md

 Section popups
 --------------

-You can set your custom popup or use one of included into the library.
+You can set your custom popup or use one of included into the library ones.

-`SectionLetterPopup` - This popup shows section name and can use custom background (`backgroundResource`).
+[`SectionLetterPopup`](/wildscrolllibrary/src/main/java/com/appspell/wildscroll/sections/popup/SectionLetterPopup.kt) - This popup shows section name and can use custom background (`backgroundResource`).

-`SectionCirclePopup` - Extends `SectionLetterPopup` but use prefedined round background.
+[`SectionCirclePopup`](/wildscrolllibrary/src/main/java/com/appspell/wildscroll/sections/popup/SectionLetterPopup.kt) - Extends `SectionLetterPopup` but use predefined round background.

-`StubSectionPopup` - It's just a stub.
+[`StubSectionPopup`](/wildscrolllibrary/src/main/java/com/appspell/wildscroll/sections/popup/SectionPopup.kt) - It's just a stub.
 This popup can't be rendered.

-If you want to implement your own section popup you should use interface `com.appspell.wildscroll.sections.popup.SectionPopup`.
+If you want to implement your own section popup you should use interface [`com.appspell.wildscroll.sections.popup.SectionPopup`](/wildscrolllibrary/src/main/java/com/appspell/wildscroll/sections/popup/SectionPopup.kt).